Pussy Riot (Riot Days) at Future Yard

 Future Now brings Pussy Riot and a fierce line-up of rising bands to one of the North West’s most forward-thinking venues.

-Based on Alyokhina’s memoir of the same name, Riot Days fuses punk, theatre, documentary footage and spoken word into a searing live performance that also serves as a call to arms.
+Based on Alyokhina’s memoir of the same name, Riot Days fuses punk, theatre, documentary footage and spoken word into a searing live performance that doubles as a rallying cry.
 Alyokhina, who escaped Russia in 2022 disguised as a food courier, performs alongside an international cast, channelling the raw energy of resistance into something that’s as much political act as stage show.

 Framed within Future Now – the venue’s flagship summer festival – Riot Days lands at the sharp end of a tightly curated bill.
 Interestingly, the performance appears in the afternoon – an unconventional slot that marks it not as headliner, but as centrepiece.
 Around it you’ll find some of the UK’s most urgent voices in post-punk, queercore and noise-pop, including CLT DRP, Shelf Lives, Alien Chicks (do check them out, they’re great!) and Jodie Langford.